My Favorite Orkan

-"My Favorite Orkan" is the 22nd episode of the fifth season of the 1970s television sitcom Happy Days, making it the 110th episode overall.
-It is notable for occurring during the shark-jumping season of the sitcom's run, as well as introducing Robin Williams to a larger audience.
-The actor's popular appearance in this episode led to the spin-off series Mork & Mindy, which was based on his character.
+"My Favorite Orkan" is the 22nd episode of the fifth season of the American television sitcom Happy Days, and the 110th episode overall.
+Written by Joe Glauberg and series creator Garry Marshall and directed by Jerry Paris, the episode originally aired on ABC on February 28, 1978.
+It is notable for introducing Robin Williams to a larger audience; the actor's popular appearance in this episode led to the spin-off series Mork & Mindy, which was based on his character.

 Plot

 At Arnold's Drive-In, Richie remarks that he thinks he saw a flying saucer, but Fonzie, Ralph, Potsie and Chachi don't believe him.
 When Richie returns home, he finds his family has gone to the movies.
 Someone knocks on the door: a visitor dressed in red, with a triangle on his shirt and wearing a helmet.
 The visitor speaks very strangely and Richie thinks it is Ralph pulling a prank; instead, the visitor reveals himself as "Mork", an alien from the planet Ork.

 Richie decides to interview Mork.
 When asked why he is visiting Earth, Mork tells him that he is trying to collect a "specimen".
 Richie asks him if he is going to take the President or maybe baseball star Hank Aaron; Mork says no, telling Richie that Ork would have to trade the entire planet for someone so famous.
 Instead, Mork claims he needs someone average and "humdrum": Richie himself.
 At first, Richie demurs, but when Mork tells him that he will bring him back in an "instant", Richie agrees to go.
-He heads upstairs to pack and tells Mork to make himself comfortable; the spaceman does, watching The Andy Griffith Show on the family TV set. ("I like that boy Opie," Mork remarks, "but why does Earth boy have Martian name?"
+He heads upstairs to pack and tells Mork to make himself comfortable; the spaceman does, watching The Andy Griffith Show on the family TV set. ("I like that boy Opie," Mork remarks, "funny though, he has an Orkan name!"
 Opie was played by a young Ron Howard, who played Richie on Happy Days.)
-The movie over, Joanie, Marion and Howard return to the house and notice Mork sitting on the couch; thinking "he must be a friend of Richard's", they let Mork's odd behavior go for the moment, including the Orkan's predilection to "sit down" by laying face first on the couch with his backside in the air.
+The movie over, Joanie, Marion and Howard return to the house and notice Mork sitting on the couch; thinking "he must be a friend of Richard's", they let Mork's odd behavior go for the moment, including the Orkan's predilection to "sit down" by lying face first on the couch with his backside in the air.

 Howard and Mork get into a dispute when Mork seemingly damages the TV set by pointing his finger at it; Howard starts to point his finger at Mork and all three Cunninghams (except Richie) are frozen and cannot move.
 (Howard "drew first", Mork explains to Richie.)
-After being assured the "freezing" effects will eventually wear off, Richie ask Mork exactly how long they will be gone; the spaceman tells Richie it will be a mere 2,000 years in Earth time.
+After being assured the "freezing" effects will eventually wear off, Richie asks Mork exactly how long they will be gone; the spaceman tells Richie it will be a mere 2,000 years in Earth time.
 When Mork is not looking, though, Richie makes a run for it, escaping to Arnold's.